ivanvaladares/Node-Suggestive-Search/README.md

 ]
 ```

-Code to load the JSON from file
+Load the JSON from file
 ```javascript

 nss.loadJson("Itens.json", "utf8").then( //you can change the charset to match your file